matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ### Introduction

-- Exceptions are errors which occur when a program is executing
+- Exceptions are errors which occur when a program is executing.

 ```java
 class Division {